NonDairyNeutrino/Thesis/defense/paper/manuscript.typ

     booktabs: true,
     hooks: 0.5em
   )[
-    - *INPUT:* A collection of hosts not ready to compute
+    - *INPUT:* A collection of hosts available in the cluster
     - *OUTPUT:* A collection of hosts ready to compute
     + Director process spawns manager processes on each host
     + Each manager sends the number of devices on its host back to the director